cjcodeproj/vtmedia-schema/README.md

 # Media Schema

-An XML schema designed for the recording of the details of various forms of media, including movies, television, books, and music.
+An XML XSD schema designed for recording the details of various forms of media, including movies, television, books, and music.

 ## Project Goals